Pubs in Brighton: History

 By 1860, 479 pubs were recorded in Brighton.
 The number of licensed premises continued to rise: 774 were recorded in 1889 (one per 130 inhabitants) and about 700 were still open in 1900.
 By 1935 the number had reduced to 495.
 In 1958 it was said to be possible for a person "to use a different pub each day of the year without leaving the boundaries of Brighton"; but after World War II pubs everywhere went into decline as alternative leisure activities became more popular and land values rose, encouraging failing pubs to be demolished and their sites redeveloped.
 Many were lost during postwar urban renewal.
 For example, in 1930 there were nine pubs on Sussex Street in the Carlton Hill area, notorious for its slum housing; none survive.
 Carlton Hill itself, a road running through the area, had 13 in 1891; again, all have closed and most have been demolished.
 In 2005 about 300 pubs survived in Brighton.

 Many of Brighton's pubs, including the historic Castle Inn, were centres of cock-fighting, bear- and badger-baiting and dog-fighting in the 18th and 19th centuries.
-Bear-baiting gave its name to the 18th-century Bear Inn on Lewes Road, and then to Bear Road (and by extension the whole residential area around it) when that road was laid out in the 19th century.
-The pub has been rebuilt but still retains the name.
+Bear-baiting gave its name to the 18th-century Bear Inn on Lewes Road and then to Bear Road (and by extension the whole residential area around it) when that road was laid out in the 19th century.
+The pub has been rebuilt but retains the name.
 The White Lion on North Street was a significant local centre of cock-fighting.